DongZ-3664/CSP-UDL/README.md

 ## Statement

-If you encounter any issues or have questions regarding our procedures, please feel free to reach out to us at Dong_Z3664@mail.nwpu.edu.cn.
+If you encounter any issues or have questions regarding our procedures, please feel free to contact us via Dong_Z3664@mail.nwpu.edu.cn.